 The college is requiring students to submit proof of vaccination, a negative COVID-19 test within 96 hours or positive test within 90 days.
 Everyone must submit prior to their official check-in date with the College.
 Traditional students and/or athletes upload their tests through Magnus, and all other students may submit proof through email@example.com.
 Unvaccinated students will be subject to random testing by Student Health and the Athletic Trainers throughout the year to monitor COVID-19 spread on campus.

 The college is offering a majority of classes on-ground this fall, and every effort is being made to optimize classrooms and other campus spaces to minimize risks.

-Information about the 2021 spring academic schedule is available here
+Information about the 2021 fall academic schedule is available here

 Dining: GC’s food service provider has revised dining options that are more flexible for students this semester.
 The self-service we have enjoyed will not be possible for the time being.

 Housing: Residence Life has taken measures to reduce capacity and limit exposure in shared spaces such as common bathrooms, which will be on a frequent cleaning schedule.

 Chapel services will still be held on Thursdays at 11:30 a.m. with safety measures in place.

 The Pride fall athletic teams will follow the NCAA and USA South conference recommendations for activity protocols including practices and game management.

 Athletes will be tested according to requirements from NCAA and USA South conference.
 Athletics staff has attended an NCAA rules Resocialization of Collegiate Sport fall training and completion training.